adrelanos/Whonix-documentation/Tunnel_Tor_through_proxy_or_VPN_or_SSH.md

 then be sure, that your VPN software is secure (ex: use OpenVPN, not pptp).

 ### Use a Fail Closed Mechanism ###
-**TODO**:
-VPN's generally fail open.
 This is not a Whonix specific problem.
 It is a general problem with VPNs.
+Most users are simply not aware of it.
+VPN's generally fail open.
+VPN servers and VPN software can occasionally break down without announcement.
 This means, if the VPN is unreachable, connections breaks down for whatever reasons and so on, in most cases, you can continue to connect to the internet without the VPN.

 In case of Whonix you would be left to the protections provided by Tor.
-This should probable matter to you, since you wanted to combine Tor with a VPN.
-A [Fail Closed Mechanism](https://sourceforge.net/p/whonix/wiki/VPN/) is under development and help is welcome.
+Whonix-Workstation will seamlessly continue to make "direct" connections through Tor once the VPN breaks down.
+If you are using the VPN only to circumvent the censorship of Tor, you may not care so much.
+On the other hand, if you believe a VPN improves your security, it would be rational to make sure, the VPN is always used instead only most of the time.

+If you want to enforce, that the VPN gets always used, see [VPN-Firewall].

 ### How ##
 If you are forced to use a VPN server or if you are already using a VPN server, you most likely know how you can connect to it.